geovannyAvelar/lukla/README.md

 # Lukla
- API to create heightmaps based on SRTM30 digital elevation model.
+ Lukla is an API to create heightmaps based on SRTM30 digital elevation model.

 ## Build instructions